I'm leaving a legacy of health for women to come.

 Research funded by the federal government is carefully reviewed and monitored.
 First, the Institutional Review Board (IRB) of the NIEHS reviews the study, identifying issues and concerns, and works with the investigators as needed to improve the study.
 The NIEHS IRB is diverse and includes ethicists, lawyers, physicians, scientists from NIEHS, as well as scientists and members from the local community.
 The investigators and staff who are conducting the Sister Study receive ongoing education and monitoring to ensure that these requirements are fulfilled.
 If you would like more information on this important topic, please visit the NIH website at http://www.hhs.gov/ohrp/

 We want to know about this as soon as possible.
-If you have received the Annual Health Update you can use it to update your health status.
-Or, if you like, you can e-mail the Sister Study at email@example.com or complete the Anytime Update e-mail form on our website.
-However, be mindful that we cannot protect your personal information via this email format therefore if you would like to contact us about information that is sensitive in nature, we encourage you instead to call us toll-free at 877-4SISTER (877-474-7837) and follow directions for enrolled participants.
+You can complete the Anytime Update form on our website or call us toll-free at 877-4SISTER (877-474-7837).
+You can also email the Sister Study at email@example.com, however , be mindful that we cannot protect your personal information via this email format.
 When we learn that you have been diagnosed with breast cancer, a member of our staff will contact you to ask you some questions about your diagnosis and treatment.
 We will also want to obtain information from your doctors and medical record.
 We will do this ONLY WITH YOUR PERMISSION AT THAT TIME.

 YES.
 We also want to learn if environmental, lifestyle, and genetic factors influence treatment outcomes, survival, and quality of life following breast cancer diagnosis.
 It will be important for us to follow all women, including those who develop breast cancer, for the full length of the study.

 We want to know about important changes in your health when they occur.
-If you have received the Annual Health Update you can use it to update your health status.
-Or, if you like, you can e-mail the Sister Study at firstname.lastname@example.org or complete the Anytime Update e-mail form on our website.
-However, be mindful that we cannot protect your personal information via this email format therefore if you would like to contact us about information that is sensitive in nature, we encourage you instead to call us toll-free at 877-4SISTER (877-474-7837) and follow directions for enrolled participants.
+You can complete the Anytime Update form on our website or call us toll-free at 877-4SISTER (877-474-7837).
+You can also e-mail the Sister Study at firstname.lastname@example.org, however, be mindful that we cannot protect your personal information via this email format.
 We are especially interested in other forms of cancer and diseases that are important for women, such as heart disease, thyroid disease, diabetes, osteoporosis, and autoimmune diseases like lupus.
 If you report that you have been diagnosed with one of these conditions, a member of our staff may contact you to ask you some questions about your diagnosis and treatment.
 We may also want to obtain information from your doctors and medical record.
 Of course we will do this ONLY WITH YOUR PERMISSION AT THAT TIME.

 Every year, we will send you an Annual Health Update that you can use to record major changes in your health status (for example, a diagnosis of breast cancer, heart attack, etc.).
 We ask you to return it even if there have not been any changes to your health.
-If you develop any medical conditions, you may also let us know by calling us toll-free at 877-4SISTER (877-474-7837) and following the directions for enrolled participants.
+If you develop any medical conditions, you may also let us know by calling us toll-free at 877-4SISTER (877-474-7837).

 What is the purpose of the follow-up questionnaires?
 Why do I have to give you more information?
 How often will I have to do this?